 The SDR Onboarding Process

-Before we actually list the steps of the onboarding process, you should note that the SDR onboarding process may vary depending on the product or service you offer, your industry, and a number of other factors.
+Before we actually list the steps of the onboarding process, you should note that the SDR onboarding plan and the entire process may vary depending on the product or service you offer, your industry, and a number of other factors.

 A rule of thumb is that the more complex these factors are, the longer it will take you to train and onboard a sales development representative.